 Mimicuties have a rapid-kick move similar to Chun-Li's Lightning Legs.
 In the final chapter, Hades' fight involves him throwing monoliths at you in a fashion very similarly to the Hadoken motion.
 And when Medusa shows up to help out, he unleashes a Shoryuken on her.

-Some of Pit and Dark Pit's banter between each other throughout Chapter 6 especially the part in the beginning about being a copy can be hard to not remind people of a similar situation and moment between two certain Hedgehogs in another game.
+Some of Pit and Dark Pit's banter between each other throughout Chapter 6, especially the part in the beginning about being a copy, can easily remind people of a similar situation and moment between two certain Hedgehogs in another game.

 In the game, there's an enemy called "Collin" that can only be killed when you hit back the enemy it fires.
 The idol for this enemy says the name of the fired enemy is "Phil", and the idol is named "Collin and Phil".
 Flip the two names around...

 Hades's overall characterization and voice seem to resemble Tim Curry, possibly a shout out to the Prince of Darkness from Legend (1985).